E3SM-Project/gdess/README.md

 pip uninstall co2_diag
 ```

-## Developing
+## Contributing

+If you're interested in participating in the development of `gdess`,
+want to suggest features or report bugs,
+please leave us a message through the [issue tracker](https://github.com/E3SM-Project/gdess/issues).

-Most work will be done in the 'develop' branch,
+Note that most work is done in the 'develop' branch,
-so please `git checkout develop` or create a new branch before modifying code.
+so please `git checkout develop`
+(or you can create a new branch) before modifying code.

 ## Project structure